Skip to main content

 As you hover over the visualization itself, the function represented by the visualization will be shown.
 Clicking will show a stack trace to the right of the visualization.

 When analyzing CPU profiles with the N|Solid Console visualizations, pay careful attention to stack trace entries that take up the most area.
-This is displayed as a factor of width in the Flame Graph, circumference in the Sunburst, and area in the Treemap.
+This is displayed as a factor of width in the Flame Graph and self time in the Top Table.

 Code Highlighting